The museum site is based on Medieval Spon Street in the three remaining 19th century cottages built in 1820.

 All buildings contain clockmaking and watchmaking artefacts and information on the clock and watchmaking industry of Coventry.

-Children's activities will be taking place, including 'How to tell the time'.
+People will be on hand to talk to.
+Children activities will also be taking place including 'How to tell the time'.

 No booking required